 I have been a parent governor at All Saints since September 2017, and took up the role of Chair in September 2019.
-I have live in Highcliffe since 2012 and I have two daughters at the school.
-I work at the Deputy Head Academic at The Pilgrims’ School here in Winchester, which is the choir school for the Cathedral.
-I believe strongly in importance of community links, and see being a governor as a way to ‘give back’, both to the local community which we love so much, but also the school, which has done a terrific job with our girls.
+I have lived in Highcliffe since 2012 and I have two daughters at the school.
+I work as the Deputy Head Academic at The Pilgrims’ School here in Winchester, which is the choir school for the Cathedral.
+I believe strongly in the importance of community links, and see being a governor as a way to ‘give back’, both to the local community which we love so much, but also the school, which has done a terrific job with our girls.
 All Saints is a happy and productive school; I am delighted to support it in whatever way I can.

 I have been a governor at All Saints Primary school since July 2018 when I was licensed at the Vicar here in Highcliffe.
 I play an active role in the life of the school and help out whenever I can.
 I love working with the children in our weekly Collective Worship sessions and enjoy the opportunities to help out in the classrooms when possible.
 I also enjoy being able to join with school trips when possible.
 I take my responsibility to offer pastoral support to the whole school (staff and pupils) seriously and see this as a key part of my role as governor.